THE MEYER - RIEDLIN YEARS

 As the brewery expanded, it needed structures to house the equipment to power the ice machines and brewery equipment.
 Both the Boiler House and Engine Room were believed to be located slightly south and west of the main brewery structures.

-The main structures (A - C), as well as the structures for the boiler and engines, were all masonry to be less susceptible to fire.
+The main structures mentioned above (A - C), as well as the structures for the boiler and engines, were all masonry to be less susceptible to fire.
 They are shown as such on the other Sanborn Maps by being shaded in pink, whereas, the frame buildings are shown in yellow.
 Electricity had only recently become available and was probably installed in these newer buildings.
 It replaced gas lighting and oil lamps, which of course, were much more apt to cause fires.
 The main reason for these Sanborn maps was for insurance purposes, and they undoubtedly provided those buildings that were masonry with lower insurance rates.

 In summary, beginning in 1884 and in just the following three, some important buildings were added to the brewery.
 The annual production of the brewery was about 6,000 barrels in 1884 and it nearly doubled by 1889.
 The noted changes made the Ice Ponds and some of the Ice Houses obsolete, and some were demolished while the brewery was being transformed, as shown by the 1894 Sanborn Map in the next section, The Bavarian Brewing Co.
 Early Years.